Top 2 Lumber Stocks to Invest in the Timber Industry

 To achieve this scale, Weyerhaeuser merged with Plum Creek back in 2016.
 The company has grown through acquisitions and organic efforts.
-And this has helped it create economies of scale.
+And this helped it create economies of scale.

-Geographically, its timberland is also spread out.
+Geographically, its timberland is spread out.
 This diversification helps mitigate losses from localized forest damage.
 Weyerhaeuser also has a solid balance sheet and cash flows…

 Rayonier (NYSE: RYN)